On the Complexity of Finding Second-Best Abductive Explanations: Using Additional Information

 \end{theorem}

-\proof The classification, representative, and extension functions are the same as in the proof of the previous theorem.
-The reduction of the previous lemma satisfies the condition of representative equivalence, thus we have proved the claim.~
+\proof The problem is in \P{2}; therefore, it is also in \nucP{2}.
+Hardness is proved by the reduction in the previous lemma: since $\l H',M',T' \r$ only depends on the class of $\l A,\l H,M,T \r\r$, this translation satisfies the condition of representative equivalence.
+The classification, representative, and extension functions are the ones shown before.
+Since the problem is \P{2}-hard this proves that it is also \nucP{2}-hard ~

-In the case in which the ordering is $\leq$, the problem is \nucDp-complete.
-Indeed, once known $\l H,M,T \r$, we can check the size of the minimal solutions, and then using this number to determine whether a set of assumptions is a minimal solution.
-Hardness is proved by defining a comp reduction from the problem of abduction with no ordering to the problem using $\leq$: this is simply defined as the reduction that makes all solutions to have the same size.
+The problem with $\leq$ is \nucDp-complete.
+Indeed, from $\l H,M,T \r$ one can calculate the size of its minimal solutions, and then use this number to determine whether a set of hypotheses is a minimal solution.
+The previous lemma provides a proof of hardness for the same class, in the same way as in the previous theorem.
+The proof is omitted because of its similarity with the previous one.

 \begin{theorem}